madisonmerchel/product-slider/README.md

 # product-slider
-Product slider for Shopify using the 'Slick' Javascript library!
+Quick and easy product slider, designed to be used as a section with Shopify themes.

-Before getting started, you will need to add a few snippets of code to your theme.liquid file.
+This slider utilizes the 'Slick' Javascript library, so you will need to add a few snippets of code to your theme.liquid file before getting started.

 First, add the following code before the closing `<head>` tag:

 ```html